MENOPAUSE @ WORK

 Menopause and its impact

 The average age for menopause is 52, but peri-menopause can start 12-14 years earlier, bringing with it many of the same symptoms.
-Peri- and menopausal women are often unsure of what to expect or how to manage these symptoms, while post-menopausal women can struggle with the after-effects.
+Women are often unsure of what to expect or how to manage these symptoms, while post-menopausal women can struggle with the after-effects.

 Responsible employers are now recognising this impact and are benefiting from Tanya Wyatt’s workshops for positive impacts on health, wellbeing and productivity in the workplace.